TurkeyMcMac/area_containers/README.md

 any way.

 You can unlock your container by punching it with your bare hand.
 You must remove the lock before breaking the container.
-If you reinstall the lock, no prior keys will work.
+All keys to the container will continue to work even if you uninstall and reinstall the lock.

 ## Caveats